ilachill/ilachill.github.io/index.md

 # [](#header-1)Talks

+*   **Fully Homomorphic Encryption.**
+	*	September 2022 - At SantaCrypt 2022 (Prague, Czech Republic).
+	*	April 2022 - At ANSSI seminar (Paris, France, webinar).

+*   **An overview of the Concrete Framework.**
+	*	September 2022 - At 5th HomomorphicEncryption.org Standards Meeting (Geneva, Switzerland) - joint to Damien Ligier.

 *   **Introduction to FHE and the TFHE scheme.**
 	*	July 2022 - At Workshop on Foundations and Applications of Lattice-based Cryptography (ICMS, Edinburgh).